Gun / Firearm Crimes

 Felony Criminal Defense Attorney for Gun / Firearm Charges in Houston, TX

 Were you arrested in Harris County for a firearm related charge?
 If so, take the first step in your defense and contact The Benken Law Firm today.
-Brian Benken is a certified private investigator that will uncover evidence that is crucial to proving you’re innocent.
+Brian Benken is a certified private investigator that knows how to handle investigations and can guide you through the criminal process.

 Let The Benken Law Firm represent you.
 Schedule a free case consultation.
 Call (713) 223 - 4051.
 Brian Benken defends clients of firearm charges in all communities throughout Harris County.
 Some of these communities include, but are not limited to, Uptown, Midtown, Montrose, The Heights, Piney Point Village and many others.